baiger/recipes/wiki/dumplings.md

 ## Filling

 You have a lot of freedom in what you put inside a dumpling.
-Traditional fillings usually consist of a protein and one or more vegetables; vegan dumplings are occasionally made, too.
+Traditional fillings usually consist of a protein-rich ingredient and one or more vegetables; vegetable-only dumplings are occasionally made, too.
 For example:
 * Pork and cabbage
 * Shrimp and Chinese leek (garlic chives)
 * Egg and tomato